Dave1975-spring/RPNV_Calculator/README.md

 ### WHAT HAS BEEN IMPLEMENTED AND WHAT IS NOT:

 The calculator has a 4 level stack (X,Y,Z,T registers), the Last-X register and 10 memory registers (named from 0 to 9) where values can be stored and recall.
-The basic operation, the trigonometric function and few others are available as well.
-No programming capability has been implemented as well as statistical function.
-Maybe in the future.
+The basic operation, the trigonometric functions and some statistical functions are available as well.
+No programming capability has been implemented, maybe in the future.

 ### HOW IT WORKS: